Bumblebee202111/MinusOneMusic-public/README.md

 - **-1 (jiǎn yī)!** No ads.
 No podcast.
 No square.
 Fewer VIP UI elements.
 Tailored UI content.
 Incredibly small APK size.
 - What are kept.
 Core functionalities and UI kept but only on best effort
 - (Non additive or subtractive) Modifications.
-Some limited number of convenient changes to the official UI/behaviors can be toggled in Settings.
+Some limited number of convenient changes to the official UI/behaviors can be toggled in Settings. (planned)
 - No additions.
 - Music playback.
 - *Natural* (= without special adaptations) tablet/landscape support.